All Hail the Curry King!

 Arif Shaikh has designs on a midcoast curry empire.

-Photographed by Drew Cornall
+Photographed by Drew Cornwall

 The coronation took place on a cold, clear day last winter.
 Alone, Arif Shaikh went out back of his tiny apartment and, over an open flame, made a steaming cauldron of curry.
 Henceforth, he’d be known as the Camden Curry King, lording over an invitation-only Facebook group called the Camden Curry Top Secret Club, through which he’d purvey his spicy, aromatic fare to the masses.